ibexa/documentation-developer/docs/commerce/checkout/checkout_api.md

 ## Create checkout

-To create a cart, use the `CheckoutServiceInterface::createCheckout` method and provide it with `Ibexa\Contracts\Checkout\Value\CheckoutCreateStruct` that contains  `Ibexa\Contracts\Cart\Value\CartInterface`.
+To create a checkout, use the `CheckoutServiceInterface::createCheckout` method and provide it with `Ibexa\Contracts\Checkout\Value\CheckoutCreateStruct` that contains  `Ibexa\Contracts\Cart\Value\CartInterface`.

 ``` php